 Gambie’s work questions the condition of black women through her drawing practice.
 She is inspired by nature in the Caribbean which she combines with the imaginary, and adds an oneiric dimension with her graphic writing.
 Creole, strong visual language becomes a main element in creating a specific iconography within her work about the black body.
 She invented the figure of Manman chadwon, inspired of Manman Dlo, the goddess of oceans in Afro Caribbean culture.
 For Gambie, Manman chadwon is a personal mythology.
 She is an erotic, black deity, with a powerful body.
 Manman Chadwon is the representation of the black woman in her beauty, her complexity and her strangeness.
 This is a decolonial questioning about the black female body.

-Adam Patterson is a Barbadian visual artist and writer based in Barbados and the Netherlands.
-He completed his BA (Hons) Fine Art at Central Saint Martins, London, in 2017.
-His work emerges from imagining strategies of resistance in the face of neo-colonial encounters and desires that affect Barbados and the Caribbean region.
-His work has been exhibited at Tate Exchange at Tate Modern, London and he participated in “Sonic Soundings / Venice Trajectories,” a sound art project coordinated with the Diaspora Pavilion at the 57th Venice Biennale.
-He has contributed to panel presentations at the “Caribbean Diasporic Dialogues” conferences at Goldsmiths University and the British Library.
-He has written for Fresh Milk, ARC Magazine and Sugarcane Magazine.
+Ada M. Patterson is a Barbadian visual artist and writer based in Barbados and the Netherlands.
+They completed their BA (Hons) Fine Art at Central Saint Martins, London, in 2017.
+Their work emerges from imagining strategies of resistance in the face of neo-colonial encounters and desires that affect Barbados and the Caribbean region.
+Their work has been exhibited at Tate Exchange at Tate Modern, London and he participated in “Sonic Soundings / Venice Trajectories,” a sound art project coordinated with the Diaspora Pavilion at the 57th Venice Biennale.
+They have contributed to panel presentations at the “Caribbean Diasporic Dialogues” conferences at Goldsmiths University and the British Library.
+They have written for Fresh Milk, ARC Magazine and Sugarcane Magazine.